GrantMoe/grantmoe.github.io/_pages/about.md

 Grant grew up on Battle Bots, the DARPA Grand Challenge, and LEGO spaceships

-He founded UV Irvine's first RoboCup Rescue Robotics Challenge team, which sparked the creation of the UC Irvine Robotics Invitational
+He founded UC Irvine's first RoboCup Rescue Robotics Challenge team, which sparked the creation of the UC Irvine Robotics Invitational

 He then went and got a retail job